xiaoiker/xiaoiker/README.md

 ### Hi there 👋
+   I’m a Machine learniang researcher and a PhD candidate at CMVS, university of Oulu, Finland.
+Currently, I am working on machine learning and its applications.
+My research interests includes affective computing (e.g., emotion classification and human behavior analysis), medical image analysis and especially, MRI/fMRI reconstruction and acceleration.
+Coming soon...

 <!--
 **xiaoiker/xiaoiker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.